Attract Foreign Clients with Social Media Translations

-There is a growing need for translating social media evidence, such as foreign language social media status updates, dating website profiles and Information on professional networking sites into English to be used as evidence in court cases.
+There is a growing need for translating social media evidence, such as foreign language social media status updates, foreign language chat conversations, foreign language dating website profiles and information on professional networking sites to be used as evidence in court cases when presented in the form of certified translations.
 On a different note, social media translation services that render social media marketing messages into the languages of foreign clients offer untapped opportunities for law firms interested in attracting such clients.
 Today, as never before, if a business cannot be found on the internet, it doesn’t exist.
 As with any type of business, law firms must have an online presence in this internet age in order to remain relevant, findable, and credible.
 While firms should, of course, have a professionally designed website, a website alone is not sufficient.
 As the use of social media continues to expand and explode, websites are only one way of reaching and attracting clients.
 Listed below are a number of social media tools that law firms can use to expand their visibility and improve their marketability when developing a niche law practice that targets the foreign-born.

 Foreign Language Translation of LinkedIn Posts